nikitawong19/cse210-03/README.md

 # Jumper
 Jumper is a game in which the player seeks to solve a puzzle by guessing the letters of a secret word one at a time.
+If the letter's not in the puzzle, the parachute loses a line.
+Guessing continues until the puzzle is solved.

 ---
 ## Getting Started